CiscoDevNet/terraform-provider-aci/docs/resources/pim_route_map_entry.md

 ```

-All examples for the Pim Route Map Entry resource can be found in the [examples](https://github.com/CiscoDevNet/terraform-provider-aci/tree/master/examples/resources/aci_pim_route_map_entry) folder.
+All examples for the PIM Route Map Entry resource can be found in the [examples](https://github.com/CiscoDevNet/terraform-provider-aci/tree/master/examples/resources/aci_pim_route_map_entry) folder.

 ## Schema ##